 In order to grow plants in containers made of paint cans, think about drainage.
 Most plants do not like their roots to sit in water or mud.
 This is almost inevitable if you use paint cans without poking holes in them, since they are actually made to hold paint.

-But creating drainage holes for paint can planters is easy.
+Creating drainage holes for paint can planters is easy.
 Turn the paint can pots upside down on a solid surface.
 Then use a drill to put a generous amount of well-spaced drainage holes in the bottom of the cans.
 No drill?
 Just use a large nail and a hammer.
 Hint: you may want to do this prior to decorating your paint can.

-Turn those paint can pots into planters by adding a layer of gravel, potting soil and your favorite plants.
+Turn those paint can pots into planters by adding a layer of gravel, potting soil, and your favorite plants.
 Icelandic poppies are great because of the bright blooms, but mums work well too.
 If you need an herb garden, you can grow herbs in containers made of paint cans too.
 Suspend them in a sunny spot.